-Overall, three types of matrices are currently available for HCA DCP 2.0 data:
+Overall, three types of matrices are currently available for HCA Data Portal data:

-Each DCP 2.0 project that is processed with standardized DCP pipelines has two types of DCP Generated Matrices available for download:
+Each HCA Data Portal project that is processed with uniform pipelines has two types of HCA Data Portal-generated matrices available for download:

-Both matrix types are in Loom file format (see Loom documentation for format details), and contain standard metrics and counts that are specific to the data processing pipeline used to generate the file.
+Both matrix types are in Loom file format, and contain standard metrics and counts that are specific to the data processing pipeline used to generate the file.

-DCP 2.0 matrices (Loom files) have three types of attributes containing metadata and metrics:
+HCA Data Portal-generated Loom matrices have three types of attributes containing metadata and metrics: